Ari-mu-l/Scratch/cms-guide-docker.md

 =============================================
 ```

-The cross section values for Run2 on the Open Data Portal are computed using `1×10^7`
+The cross section values for Run2 on the Open Data Portal are computed using a maximum number of 1e7 or 1e8 events from each MC dataset.

 <!---
 To use a list of root files to compute the cross section for one sample or to automate the process for multiple samples, we need to first have a file list for each MC sample.